nyu-database-design/raw-data-munging/how_to_work_in_groups.md

 # How To Work In Groups

 There are three workflows groups can work together on a project:
-1. With one person as the dedicated code writer, and the others act as advisors and helpers, looking at a shared view of the code editor and discussing the code as the dedicated writer writes it.
+1. With one person as the dedicated code writer, and the others act as advisors and helpers in real-time, looking at a shared view of the code editor and discussing the code as the dedicated writer writes it.
 1. With everyone involved writing the code in real-time, using a real-time collaborative code writing tool.
-1. With everyone involved writing the code, but doing so asynchronously, following a specific `git`-enabled workflow that helps avoid conflicts.
+1. With everyone involved writing the code, but doing so asynchronously, following a specific git-enabled workflow that helps avoid conflicts.

 The decision which workflow to use is up to each team, but we will discuss each process below.